 - If anyone involved in the accident suffered “great bodily harm” and you flee the scene, you face a felony charge that could mean up to 15 years in jail and a $50,000 fine.

-- In the unlikely event that you flee the scene of a crash that has resulted a fatality, the penalty could include up to 25 years in jail plus a fine of $100,000.
+- In the event that you flee the scene of a crash that has resulted in a fatality, the penalty could include up to 25 years in jail plus a fine of $100,000.

-If you have been injured in a Wisconsin hit-and-run car accident, contact the car accident lawyers of Hupy and Abraham.
-Contact us online or call us at 920-882-8382 (or toll-free at 800-800-5678) to schedule a free consultation and get your FREE copy of our book, The Ultimate Guide for Auto Accident Victims as well as a FREE DVD Valuable Information Insurance Companies Don't Want You to Know!
+If you have been injured in a Wisconsin hit and run car accident, contact the experienced car accident lawyers of Hupy and Abraham to schedule a free consultation.
+We also invite you to download your free copy of our book, The Ultimate Guide for Auto Accident Victims and to request a free copy of our DVD Valuable Information Insurance Companies Don't Want You to Know!